 Traditionally computing has involved substantial fixed costs, such as those costs incurred in the building and equipping of a data centre.
 However, because cloud computing is dynamically scalable and task-centric, for users such fixed costs disappear.
 All of the costs of cloud computing are therefore on a per-usage or variable basis.
 As demonstrated by the earlier example of Amazon EC2, processing power can already be purchased from the cloud by the hour.

 The fact that cloud computing has only variable costs is of extreme importance for small companies.
 This is because small businesses have traditionally not had access to the sophisticated, customised types of business application available to larger organizations.
-However, because they do not charge an initial fixed-cost outlay, cloud computing suppliers including Clarizen, Employease, Netsuite, Salesforce and Zoho are now levelling the software-access playing field by allowing companies of all sizes access to the latest types of business application.
-You can read more about cloud computing and small businesses here.
+However, because they do not charge an initial fixed-cost outlay, cloud computing suppliers including Clarizen, Netsuite, Salesforce and Zoho are now levelling the software-access playing field by allowing companies of all sizes access to the latest types of business application.

 As already mentioned, cloud computing can encompass activities such as the use of social networking sites and other forms of interpersonal computing as examined on the Web 2.0 page.
-However, most of the time cloud computing is concerned with accessing online software applications, data storage and processing power.
-The fundamental, practical building blocks of cloud computing are therefore what are known as software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS).
+However, right now cloud computing is mainly concerned with accessing online software applications, data storage and processing power.
+The fundamental, practical building blocks of cloud computing are known as software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS).
 As discussed in my Three Ways to Cloud Compute video (embedded below), anybody wanting to understand cloud computing really has to get to grips with what SaaS, PaaS and IaaS are all about.
 So take a deep breath and here goes!

 SaaS, PaaS and IaaS all involve a cloud vendor supplying servers on which their customers can store data and run applications.
 However, there are differences in the level of control provided to the customer, as well as the type of cloud hardware on which a customer's cloud applications are run.